TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 will show that image.

 Most of these files are not required.
-The exception are :file:`ext_emconf.php` in legacy (non-Composer) installations and :file:`composer.json` in Composer-based installations.
+The exception are :file:`ext_emconf.php` in :ref:`legacy installations not based on Composer <t3start:legacyinstallation>` and :file:`composer.json` in :ref:`Composer installations <t3start:install>` installations.

 .. note::
-   It is recommended to keep :file:`ext_emconf.php` and :file:`composer.json` in any public extension that is published to TYPO3 Extension Repository (TER), and to ensure optimal compatibility with Composer-based installations and legacy mode.
+   It is recommended to keep :file:`ext_emconf.php` and :file:`composer.json` in any public extension that is published to TYPO3 Extension Repository (TER), and to ensure optimal compatibility with Composer installations and legacy installations.

 Do not introduce your own files in the root directory of extensions with the name prefix :file:`ext_`, because that is reserved.